Kei Truck & Kei Car Laws in Mississippi (2026)

 Local Ordinances

-While state law permits kei trucks, individual municipalities may have additional restrictions.
-Check with your city or county government if you plan to operate in urban areas, though enforcement of local restrictions on properly registered vehicles is rare.
+While state law permits kei trucks as LSVs, individual municipalities may have additional restrictions.
+Check with your city or county government if you plan to operate in specific urban areas.

 Insurance Requirements